Lilja/timelog/README.md

 `year` Optional.
 The year to view logs from.
 Defaults to the current year.

+`--raw` Optional.
+If the user wants to open the log file for a project in less.
+Mostly used to debug.

 ---
+##### Edit logs
+Debug tool

+`timelog edit logs`

+`edit logs` is keywords.

+First, checks if `xdg-open` is a command.
+If so, will run it.
+Otherwise, it will check for `$EDITOR`.
+If neither are present, fall back to `vim`.

 ##### Delete project
 `timelog delete project`